gulopine/steel/docs/getting-started.rst

 ===============

-Most of the tools you'll need for describing a file format can be found in the :mod:`steel.byte` namespace.
-It's typically best to import :mod:`~steel.byte` directly, so the name is kept short in all your references to it throughout the module.
+Most of the tools you'll need for describing a file format can be found in the :mod:`steel` namespace.
+It's typically best to import :mod:`~steel` directly, so the name is kept short in all your references to it throughout the module.

 ::

-  from steel import byte
+  import steel

 Many different classes are available in this namespace, but you'll spend most of your time working with two different types: structures and fields.
-The most basic structure is simply called :class:`~steel.byte.base.Structure`, which represents a block of data.
+The most basic structure is simply called :class:`~steel.base.Structure`, which represents a block of data.
 It works using a declarative approach, which starts by simply subclassing `Structure`.

 ::

-  class GIF(byte.Structure):
+  class GIF(steel.Structure):
       pass

 Inside that class, you can define any number of fields and methods, which will